 On the morning of June 2, 2018, someone shot Daniel Brophy in the kitchen of the Oregon Culinary Institute, where he taught cooking.
 Three months later, Portland police arrested Crampton-Brophy and charged her with her husband’s murder.

 And now, the woman who once published an infamous blog post titled, “How to Murder Your Husband,” is on trial in an Oregon courtroom.
 Crampton-Brophy, 71, is charged with a single count of murder and has pleaded not guilty.

 The trial is expected to last six weeks.

 Her husband was shot twice at the cooking school where he worked

 On the morning Daniel Brophy was killed, students arrived for class and found him bleeding on the kitchen floor.

-In court documents, prosecutors said the 63-year-old man had been shot twice -- once in the back as he stood at a sink filling ice and water buckets for the students, and then a second time in the chest at close range.
-The bullets penetrated his spine and pierced his heart.
+In court documents, prosecutors said the 63-year-old man had been shot twice – once in the back as he stood at a sink filling ice and water buckets for the students, and then a second time in the chest at close range.
 Brophy’s wallet with cash and credit cards was found with him, and there were no signs of robbery or forced entry.